Faridamukhtar/5G-ORAN-Simulation/README.md

 ```

 ## Output
-The 4-byte aligned output stream will be dumped into the `output.txt` file in the root directory of the simulation project.
+- For all transmission modes, a 4-byte aligned output stream will be dumped into the `output.txt` file in the root directory of the simulation project.
+- For **`ORAN Mode`**, a json file for the parsed packets, `parsedPackets.json`, will be generated in the root directory of the simulation project.